jewel-theme/mixitup-debug/README.md

 ## General Use

-This extension provides real time feedback about MixItUp's operations for use in debugging via the console.
+This extension provides real time console feedback about MixItUp's operations to help with debugging.

-To use, include the file in your project after the MixItUp core.
+To use, include the jquery.mixitup-debug.js file (or minified version) in your project after the MixItUp core.
+Be sure to remove when your project goes to production.

 For each instance of MixItUp that you wish to debug, enable debugging via the configuration object as follows when instantiating: